-The project is providing various earth tone colors to the building façade and includes distinctive architectural treatments such as window cornices for the upper level and balconies for the second level.
+The project is providing various earth tone colors to the building façade and includes distinctive architectural treatments.
+The use of different colors and distinctive architectural treatments to add visual interest.
+Groupings of expansive windows, articulated balconies, architectural fin walls, canopies, and an enhanced main building entrance are examples provided. such as window cornices for the upper level and balconies for the second level.